microsoft/pxt-common-packages/libs/game/docs/reference/scene/background-color.md

 #### Color number

 There are 16 colors available to choose from.
-These colors are set in the current color _pallete_.
+These colors are set in the current color _palette_.
-The pallete contains a collection of colors, each of which have an index number from `0` to `15`.
+The palette contains a collection of colors, each of which have an index number from `0` to `15`.
 The index is also known as the **color number**.
-Unless the pallete is changed, the pallete has these colors as the
+Unless the palette is changed, the palette has these colors as the
 default:

 * `0`: transparent